edbzn/blog/content/blog/managing-subscriptions-in-angular/index.md

 ![Beer leak](./beer.gif)

 We usually think that memory leaks are hidden and imperceptible.
-It's totally false, an application that contains memory leaks become quickly unusable before it entirely crashes.
+It's totally false, an application that has memory leaks becomes quickly unusable before it entirely crashes.

-It affects final users directly resulting in a poor experience.
-Nobody will reuse your buggy service, so don't mess with subscriptions.
+It directly affects final users and results in a poor experience.
+Nobody will reuse your buggy application so don't mess with subscriptions.

 ## Concretely in Angular

-To illustrate how to manage Subscription in Angular
+There are many ways to manage Subscriptions in Angular.
+The following example uses a `BookService` which exposes a long-lived Observable `availableBooks$` that emits a book list in real time.

+Next to this we want to display the list in a component and automatically update the view whenever the list changed.

 #### Common pitfall

-This implementation has a memory leak, the subscription is not managed.
+Let's start by the bad way, this implementation has a memory leak, the subscription is not managed.

 ```ts
 @Component({